microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

         cv2.imshow("Grouping (with callbacks)", self.image)
 ```

-Finally, to tie everything together, the main entry point creates a `CatsDogsPredictor` object and calls its `predict` method in a loop.
-Each call to `predict` runs one iteration of the ELL model, and invokes the callbacks.
+As a final step, the main entry point creates a `CatsDogsPredictor` object and calls its **predict** method in a loop.
+Each call to **predict** runs one iteration of the ELL model and invokes the callbacks.

 ```python
 def main():